orangelie/orangelie/README.md

 [Dynamics3D](https://github.com/orangelie/Dynamics3D): Simple and Cute Mini-Physic Engine.
 [MSDirectXAnalysis](https://github.com/orangelie/MSDirectXAnalysis): Analyze and study MS DirectX Sample projects.
 [Dx12UIFont](https://github.com/orangelie/Dx12UIFont): This is a repository that implements UI and font with directx12.
 [Physics-Modeling](https://github.com/orangelie/Physics-Modeling): It is a repository that implements physical simulators and physical engines with various renderers.
-[Dx12Study](https://github.com/orangelie/DirectX12Study): This is a repository that implements directx12 tutorials.
 <br></br>

 # 🛠️ Tech Stack 🛠️